Wawa Walks Day 8 - North Algoma Wellness Challenge

-Today is the eighth day of the North Algoma Wellness Challenge.
+Today is the ninth day of the North Algoma Wellness Challenge.
 Some of yesterday’s submissions are in the gallery above.
-Wawaites enjoyed a sports days and were very inventive in creating sports within the confines of social distancing!

-The winner from yesterday’s Outdoor Photo Contest was Melanie Coe with a cute photo of a groundhog “Woodchuck”.
+The winner from yesterday’s challenge was Wendy Bonitzke – who went for a hike and climbed a very large hill.

 To participate in the North Algoma Wellness Challenge follow the steps below.